Younes-sh/Authentication/README.md

 npm i mongoose jsonwebtoken bcrypt
 ```

-if (bcrypt) was deprecated you can install bcryptjs
+if (bcrypt) is deprecated you can install bcryptjs
 ``` npm install bcryptjs ``` or ``` npm i bcryptjs```

 #### Attention!